OVagamundo/Flashcard-Heroes/docs/AbilityImplementationGuide.md

     *   `allowed_causes`: `[CAUSE_TURN]`

 #### Example: "Retaliation" (Logic Safety)
-**Goal**: Triggers when damaged by an enemy attack, but NOT when damaged by Poison or Burn.
+**Goal**: Triggers when damaged by an enemy attack, but NOT when damaged by Burn.
 **Pattern**:
 1. Trigger: `on_hurt`
 2. Condition: **ContextCauseCondition**